What’s driving Accounting’s evolution?

 Global uncertainty has also placed greater pressure on making faster, better business decisions.
 The finance function sits at the heart of strategic decision-making.
 But as demand increases, finance departments face several constraints:

-- • Talent The pace of business has increased as finance departments are finding it more difficult to attract and retain staff with the right skills.
+- Talent - the pace of business has increased as finance departments are finding it more difficult to attract and retain staff with the right skills.
 The Great Resignation phenomenon saw a record number of staff quit their jobs over the last two years.
 Talented accountants now expect greater levels of flexibility and roles with fewer low value tasks.
-Fail to deliver on the employee experience, and an organisation will soon have a staff shortage.
+Fail to deliver on the employee experience, and an organization will soon have a staff shortage.
 And as the pace and volume of work increase, time-poor staff are at increased risk of burnout and making mistakes.

-- • Challengers The proliferation of accounting apps or virtual services that dispense of the need for professional input are changing the way businesses choose services, and access and interact with their finances.
-It’s vital an accountancy organisation’s technology stack is flexible enough to incorporate new technology to maintain competitiveness and keep up with customer demands.
+- Challengers - the proliferation of accounting apps or virtual services that dispense of the need for professional input are changing the way businesses choose services, and access and interact with their finances.
+It’s vital an accountancy organization’s technology stack is flexible enough to incorporate new technology to maintain competitiveness and keep up with customer demands.

 The case for automation